rory-stock/300dtd-website-assessment/Design.md

 I will need to make sure that it fulfils the needs of both the owner and the user by making sure that the website is easy and more efficient than just using a cloud service.

+### Findable

+The website should be easy to navigate so the users can find what they are looking for.

+Users may not have the best IT skills so the website should be easy to understand with each button or link clearly labelled.

+Buttons such as expand image and download should be easy to find and use.
+The menu should be easy to navigate and the search function should be easy to use.

 ### UX PRINCIPLE NAME HERE

 Replace this text with a clear explanation of what the UX design principle means.